The mountain terrain crossed by the race is potentially dangerous.

 Flat, fast ridge traverse to the west summit of Aonach Bheinn.

 Aonach Bheinn to

-into Gleann Astaile; wet near the river.
+into Gleann Astaile to cross the burn.
 Choose your own route up the 2,000 feet

 to Beinn an Oir:

-Steep descent on loose scree of large, sharp boulders (some grass) to saddle, then
+Steep descent to NE on worn out scree track (some grass) to saddle, then

-– Beinn a’Chaolais is a convex mountain and the direct bearing would
+– Beinn a’Chaolais is a convex mountain and the direct line down would

 take you over crags.